ekarttr/optimize-demo/README.md

 To monitor a running experiment or see the results of a concluded experiment, click the Reporting tab at the top of the experiment detail page.
 You can also view your results in Google Analytics.
 [Read more](https://support.google.com/optimize/answer/6218117?hl=en) about reporting.

 ### Test the experiment
+To make sure the expriment is running correctly, you may want to test it using multiple browser instances (incognito mode).
+Test with the targeting criteria to see if you see different variants.
+In my case, I am testing with the url parameteres for source=example.com and medium=referral.

 <img src="https://github.com/ekarttr/optimize-demo/blob/master/img/img9.gif?raw=true">

 ### Reporting in Optimize

 <img src="https://github.com/ekarttr/optimize-demo/blob/master/img/img7.png?raw=true">

 <img src="https://github.com/ekarttr/optimize-demo/blob/master/img/img6.png?raw=true">

 ### Reporting in Google Analytics

 <img src="https://github.com/ekarttr/optimize-demo/blob/master/img/img14.png?raw=true">